 Yes.

-As a teacher, you have temporary custody of minor children (children under 18) and you must supervise and educate them.
+As a teacher, you are temporarily responsible for the care, supervision, and education of minor children.
 Their parents have delegated control and supervision of these children to you.
-In law, this is called delegation of parental authority ”.
+In law, this is called delegation of parental authority.
 Because you are in charge, and the children are under your control, the law says that you can be held responsible for damage they cause.

 If sued, it would be up to you to prove that you were not at fault in the custody, supervision or education of the child.

-• your duty to supervise had ended when he caused the harm,
+- your duty to supervise the child had ended when they caused the damage,

 Here is an example: Mrs. Lachance is a high school drama teacher.
-She asks her 14-year-old students to create a play that will be presented to the class.
-One of the scripts she gets involves a scene where a book is thrown from the top of a staircase.
+She asks her 14-year-old students to create a play that they will perform in front of the class.
+One of the scripts submitted to her includes a scene in which a book is thrown from the top of a staircase.
 Mrs. Lachance tells the students that they can do the scene as long as they use loose papers instead of a book.
 She also goes over safety rules with the students and warns them not to forget that the play isn’t real.
-Unfortunately, when the students present their play, they throw a book, injuring one of them.
+Unfortunately, during the final performance, a book is thrown at one of the students’ heads.
 Mrs. Lachance is sued.
-She argues before the judge that the use of the book was totally unpredictable.
+She argues before the judge that the use of the book was completely unpredictable.
 The judge agrees and does not hold her responsible.

 I teach karate.
 Can I be held responsible for a student’s actions outside of class time?

-As a general rule, your responsibility is limited to damage caused by a minor child (under 18) while the child is under your supervision.
+As a general rule, your responsibility is limited to damage caused while the minor child is under your supervision.

 But in some cases, your responsibility can be broader.
 If it can be shown that the child’s actions outside your supervision stemmed from poor education you provided the child, you might be held responsible for the damage caused.